jxlxx/julio.lol/content/posts/go-essentials.md

 ---
-title: Golang Essentials
+title: Go Essentials
 date: "2022-09-11"
-description: A short list of the essential things to know about golang to have a good time.
+description: A short list of the essential things to know about Go to have a good time.
 tldr: Channels, goroutines, waitgroups, contexts, and interfaces.
 draft: false
-tags: ["golang"]
+tags: ["go"]
 ---

 # Background

 Go was designed at Google.
 It is sometimes called Golang, but its official name is Go.
+However, if you are looking up any documentation/StackOverflow stuff you will most likely have to say Golang instead of just Go.

 Go is a statically typed, compiled, high-level language designed for concurrency.
 One of the inventors of Go is Ken Thompson, the guy who invented the C programming language.
-Go came about because Thompson and the others’ collective distaste for C++
+Go came about because Thompson and the others’ collective distaste for C++.
+Here is a quote from the guy:

 **KT: Yes.
 When the three of us [Thompson, Rob Pike, and Robert Griesemer] got started, it was pure research.
 The three of us got together and decided that we hated C++. [laughter]**